vahonen/eeg-validator-calculator/README.md

 You can add any other (optional) columns as you like.

-All processed EDF files (without .edf extension) should be added to _filename_ columnn.
-The calculator searches named EDF files in the working directory and in its all sub-directories.
-In _channels_ column, EEG channels are marked with 'e', ECG channels with 'c' and any other channels with 'x'.
+All EDF files that are wanted to be processed should be added to _filename_ columnn (without .edf extension).
+The calculator searches the given EDF files in the working directory and in its all sub-directories.
+In _channels_ column, EEG channels should be marked with 'e', ECG channels with 'c' and any other channels with 'x'.
+The order of the channels is the same as it appears in the respective EDF file.

 Example: